smapiot/piral/docs/commands/upgrade-pilet.md

 ### `--install`

-Already performs the update of its NPM dependencies.
+Already performs the update of its npm dependencies.

 - Type: `boolean`
 - Default: `true`